Europe has set out to become the first climate-neutral continent by 2050.

 1. Mapping a renewable energy future in Southeast Europe

 We believe that a brighter future is possible in Serbia, where we've pinpointed 100 locations where solar energy could be developed to meet 10% of household energy consumption while minimizing impact to nature and communities.
 Meanwhile in Croatia, we worked with Hrvoje Požar Energy Institute to identify enough low-impact land to meet half of the country's total national 2030 target for solar and wind power from one county alone.
-We are working with the governments of North Macedonia and Montenegro to do similar analysis as well.
+We are currently conducting a national study in Croatia and Montenegro to help unlock even more renewable potential for the region.

 2. The potential for brownfields and built-up areas

-In North Macedonia, our partner Macedonian Academy of Sciences and Arts developed a first-ever assessment of the renewable energy potential of abandoned mines.
-With partner Ekosvest, we have developed a set of principles to extend our analysis to other types of degraded land including industrial brownfields and barren land.
+In North Macedonia, with partners the Macedonian Academy of Sciences and Arts and Ekosvest, we have identified twice the land needed to meet the country’s electricity demand by siting renewable installations on brownfields, degraded, and converted lands.
 In Croatia and Slovenia, we worked with partners on the Solar Adria project to pilot the mapping of rooftop solar photovoltaic systems to demonstrate the potential of utilizing pre-existing structures, such as industrial and residential rooftops, for renewable energy production.

 3. Engaging with industry